janVirkar/SimpleKubeCluster/README.md

 # SimpleKubeCluster
-A simple cluster using minikube for deploying local applications For deploying a simeple local cluster for developing/testing applications, start with the following steps
+A simple cluster using minikube for deploying local applications For deploying a simple local cluster for developing/testing applications on macOS, start with the following steps
 ## Install minikube
 1. brew cask install minikube
 2. brew install kubernetes-cli